isomerpages/nlb-biblioasia/_jan-to-mar-2022/Movies Beneath: A Starry, Starry Night.md

 Jurong Drive-in finally closed on 30 September 1985 after almost 15 years.[^31] The land formerly occupied by the drive-in was developed into Fairway Country Club and later the ActiveSG Park in 2019 as part of Jurong Lake Gardens.[^32]

+#### **Revival of the Drive-in Cinema**

+There have been various attempts to revive the concept of the drive-in cinema in Singapore since.

+At the 1996 Festival of the Arts, one of the programmes under the Arts Festival Fringe was a drive-in movie screening held at the People’s Association carpark in Paya Lebar, which had a capacity of 100 cars and 300 walk-in patrons.
+A projection screen, measuring 7 m by 3 m, was raised 2 m off the ground.
+Three family-friendly movies, including Grease and the animation film Asterix Conquers America, were screened back-to-back starting at 7.30 pm on 31 May and 1 June.[^33]

+In 2003, a drive-in movie screening was held at a carpark in Kallang as part of the month-long event, “Romancing Singapore”, which was organised to celebrate love and romance.
+The admission fee of $10 per car enabled patrons to watch two movies.[^34]

+Also in 2003, a company named MovieMob organised free drive-in and outdoor open-air movie screenings, including local films and Hollywood blockbusters, at selected locations across Singapore.
+Since its inception, the company has held over 300 movie screenings for events such as Singapore’s first French drive-in movie event over the Valentine’s Day weekend in 2016, “P.S.
+I Love You”, which attracted close to 100 vehicles and some 600 people.
+The company also helped to usher in the new year with open-air screenings of Night at the Museum I and II for the Marina Bay Singapore Countdown 2019.[^35]

+More recently, on 25 July 2020, Downtown East announced that it would hold a monthly series of drive-in movie screenings starting from 8 August with the hit musical, The Greatest Showman.
+Tickets were priced at $18 per car for up to a maximum of five persons in a vehicle.
+Unfortunately, just 10 days later, it was announced that the screening had been cancelled due to “unforeseen circumstances” and refunds would be made.[^36] We can only surmise that the cancellation was related to the ongoing Covid-19 pandemic.

+As these examples demonstrate, there is still a market for the occasional drive-in movie experience.
+When mass events are allowed to take place again, hopefully some entrepreneurial company will resurrect the spirit of the Jurong Drive-In.